How do you view your landing page? It is the gateway to your business.

 5. Full Page Light-boxes And Email Invites

-It is a very familiar scene; a pop-up that comes right across the center of our screen may be frustrating, but light-box pop-ups can be a fantastic way to notify users about promotions and is a great way to obtain customers’ email addresses.
+It is a very familiar scene; a pop-up that comes right across the center of our screen may be frustrating, but light-box pop-ups can be a fantastic way to notify users about promotions and is a great way to obtain a customers' email address.

 Lest we forget, automated email marketing is still a key component to get your business substantial traffic.
 When it comes to customer acquisition, email is still the most important marketing strategy, even more so than social media.